datatrails/datatrails-receipt-scitt/README.rst

 RKVST Scitt Receipt Verification in python
 ==========================================

-Prescribed python code that defines the verification of scitt receipts for rkvst events.
+Python support for the offline verification of scitt receipts for rkvst events.

 **Notice**: This work is based on the *draft* standard draft-birkholz-scitt-receipts-02_ .
 This work and the upstream standard will evolve.
 We make no current promise of api stability